Kylie & Khloé Won't Stop Gushing Over Their

-Kylie Jenner and Khloé Kardashian are still being mum about the rumors that they're both pregnant.
+Kylie Jenner and Khloé Kardashian are still being mum about the rumours that they're both pregnant.
 But that didn't stop them from gushing about their "babies" in a new YouTube video.

 Jenner and Kardashian talk about the In Love with the Koko Kollection for Kylie Cosmetics in a new YouTube video — and it's Khloé's first YouTube video, if you can believe it.
 The collection first debuted in May, but the sisters are re-promoting it on Kylie's vlog.